RALLY GROUP B SHRINE – OWNER’S OPINION

 The saying goes that “all good things must come to an end”.
 The innocence of the world itself was coming to a close and Group B would sadly not escape this fate.
 Nothing need be repeated here as to what happened.
 Nonetheless, amidst all the tragedies, very few people involved in the making of Group B have regrets and most are proud of the opportunity of having being part of it.
 Nothing even close to Group B will ever be seen again: the innocence was lost, forever.

-For me, all of this is why Group B is so awesome!
-What’s yours?
+For me, all of this is why Group B was and still is so awesome!
+What’s yours? (reply box at the bottom of page)

 (C) Article by Jay Auger – website owner & author